bitcoin-sv/spv-wallet-admin-keygen/README.DOCKER.template.md

 ## Usage

-This tool is available as a Docker image to facilitate key generation and secret creation in a containerized environment.
+This tool generates public and private key pairs for SPV Wallet applications.
+The generated keys are stored in separate files (xpub_key.txt and xprv_key.txt).

 ### Build the Docker image